gbxyz/lgr_server/README.md

 1. determine whether a given label is valid against a particular LGR; and
 2. determine if what variants (if any) the label has, and their disposition (blocked or allocatable).

+# Live Demo

+A live demo of the server is available at <https://lgr.gavinbrown.xyz>.

 # API details

 ## OpenAPI description